Skip to main content

 He also has obtained millions of dollars for the 31st Assembly District to benefit its communities.
 These efforts include securing $70 million for Transformative Climate Communities to invest in disadvantaged communities; $18 million for State Route 269 in Huron; $15 million for the San Joaquin River Conservancy to increase public access and shape the river into a regional gem; $10.5 million to improve public safety in the cities of Selma, Huron, Firebaugh, and Mendota; $6 million for the CalFood Program to assist local food banks; $2 million to Fresno City College for its Career and Technical Education program; and $1 million to Reedley College for its Aviation Maintenance Technology Program.

 Arambula was born in Delano, the heart of the farmworker movement, and grew up in Fresno, where he attended public schools.
-He graduated from Bowdoin College in Maine and the University of Minnesota Medical School.
-He returned to Fresno after graduation to serve his community as a doctor.
+He is a graduate of Bowdoin College in Maine and the University of Minnesota Medical School.
+Following graduation, he chose to return to Fresno to serve his community as a doctor.

 Dr. Joaquin Arambula and his wife, Elizabeth, have three daughters.